fmc202/Cell_specific_attenuation/README.md

 # Cell_specific_attenuation
-efficient and simple implementation of cell specific attenuation for GMM
+efficient and simple implementation of cell specific attenuation using Cohen-Sutherland algorithm for GMM development

 ## Highlights: